Glen Helen Nature Preserve: About

 The preserve was a learning laboratory for Antioch College, supporting academic offerings as well as faculty and student research, and also offering a wide variety of public programs and outreach to the wider Miami Valley region.

 The Glen had a long-time "friends" organization known as the Glen Helen Association ("GHA").
 The roots of the GHA came about in 1960, with ultimately-successful efforts to save the Glen from a proposed highway bypass and then a sewer line.
 The GHA became an official nonprofit organization in 1979, with the continuing mission of helping to support Glen Helen.

 Antioch College closed Glen Helen to the public on March 25, 2020, in connection with the COVID-19 outbreak.
-The Antioch College Board of Trustees stated in May, 2020 that the college had no plans to reopen the preserve, since it could no longer afford to support the operation.
+The Antioch College Board of Trustees stated in May 2020 that the college had no plans to reopen the preserve, since it could no longer afford to support the operation.
 Antioch held talks with GHA, and on June 10 an agreement in principle was announced transferring the Glen to GHA for about $2.5 million, payable by an upfront payment of $500,000, annual payments of $50,000 for 10 years, and a "balloon" payment of $1.5 million at the end of the 10 years.
 The transfer of ownership was complete on September 4, 2020.

-While GHA got funding for the upfront payment from existing proceeds in a term endowment fund, it has begun major fundraising to rehire staff, reopen the Glen, restart educational programs, replenish the Glen's endowments, and address deferred maintenance on buildings and grounds.
-Trails have reopened dawn to dusk with some changes, and outdoor public programs are being run, but buildings remain closed.
+While GHA got funding for the upfront payment from existing proceeds in a term endowment fund, it began major fundraising to rehire staff, reopen the Glen, restart educational programs, replenish the Glen's endowments, and address deferred maintenance on buildings and grounds.
+Fundraising of $4.25 million toward these goals was achieved in late February 2024.